thyssenkrupp AG – Annual report – 30 September 2021

 Environmental management at our sites

-thyssenkrupp has set itself the binding target for all Group companies with environmentally relevant activities to have implemented an ISO 14001 environmental management system by fiscal year 2019/2020.
+Our environmental, climate and energy management systems are based on the group’s global environmental and energy policy and a corresponding group regulation.
+This regulation requires all companies with environmentally relevant activities to operate an environmental management system in accordance with ISO 14001.
 This international standard covers all relevant environmental aspects, from the reduction of wastewater, waste and emissions to the environmental impact of products during use through to disposal.
-We have set out clear requirements for our Group companies: They must continuously improve their environmental performance and at the same time meet legal and other requirements and concrete environmental goals at their individual sites.
+The requirements for our group companies are clear: They must continuously improve their environmental performance and at the same time meet legal and other requirements and concrete environmental targets at their individual sites.

 Continuous improvements in energy efficiency and energy management

 The group’s energy consumption came to around 74 terawatt hours (TWh) in the 2020 / 2021 fiscal year.